msackey-IW/event-driven-mongodb/README.md

 # EVENT DRIVEN USER INFORMATION SERVICE

 ## ABOUT THE SERVICE
-This repository uses event driven architecture to allow users to be added to a database.
-A publisher microservice fires a series of messages containing the details of an individual to the event broker(solace), after which subscriber service will pick up the data and add it to database.
+This repository uses event driven architecture to allow users to be added to a MongoDB - a document based database.
+A publisher microservice fires a series of messages containing the details of an individual to the event broker(solace), after which subscriber service will pick up the data and add it to MongoDB.

 ## SOLACE
 Solace is an event broker that enables message-oriented middleware services that routes information between applications, devices and user interfaces.
 Learn more about solace and how it functions by visiting their [official docs](https://docs.solace.com/).